battre/autocomplete-attribute-explainer/README.md

    also see that website authors introduce unofficial/self-defined attributes like `house-number` and pair them with official attributes like `given-name` and `family-name`.

-4. Even if browsers decide not to support street names and house numbers, adding them to the spec could be a win in the sense that forms are not filled instead of incorrectly filled.

 ## Goals and principles